GoogleChrome/web.dev/src/site/content/en/blog/blibli/index.md

   </figcaption>
 </figure>

-This comes as a delight for web users, a large proportion of whome use mid-tier devices.
+This comes as a delight for web users, a large proportion of whom use mid-tier devices.
 Since Blibli's PWA is less than 1MB in size (that's a whopping 24 times lighter than their Android app!), there is much less friction for users to install it.
-It also makes it easier for Blibli to retain users while providing them with a seamless native like experience.
+It also makes it easier for Blibli to retain users while providing them with a seamless native-like experience.

 ### Set performance budgets